inkle/ink/Documentation/WritingWithInk.md

 	The lecturer's voice becomes {lecturersVolume}.

+### Converting values to numbers

 The numerical value, if needed, can be got explicitly using the LIST_VALUE function.
 Note the first value in a list has the value 1, and not the value 0.

 	The lecturer has {LIST_VALUE(deafening) - LIST_VALUE(lecturersVolume)} notches still available to him.

+### Converting numbers to values

+You can go the other way by using the list's name as a function:

+	LIST Numbers = one, two, three
+	VAR score = Numbers(2) // score will be "two"

+### Advanced: defining your own numerical values

+By default, the values in a list start at 1 and go up by one each time, but you can specify your own values if you need to.

+	LIST primeNumbers = two = 2, three = 3, five = 5

+If you specify a value, but not the next value, ink will assume an increment of 1.
+So the following is the same:

+	LIST primeNumbers = two = 2, three, five = 5

 ## 4) Multivalued Lists